febbyRG/pdf-decomposer/README.md

 A powerful TypeScript library for comprehensive PDF processing and content extraction. **Optimized for production use with universal browser and Node.js support.**

-> **🚀 v1.0.2 Now Available** with revolutionary HTML output improvements!
-Enhanced header element optimization, font detection fixes, and flexible output formatting.
+> **🚀 v1.0.4 Now Available** with powerful Link Extraction capabilities!
+Extract interactive PDF annotations, detect URL patterns in text content, and get rich link metadata with accurate positioning.

 ## 🚀 Core Features